 Return pan used to cook steak strips to medium heat and add 2 tsp. olive oil.

 Season with ¼ tsp. salt and a pinch of pepper.
-Remove from burner and remove vegetables to a plate.

 Finish the Dish

-Cook until lightly glazed, 1-2 minutes.
+Stir until steak strips and vegetables are lightly glazed, 1-2 minutes.

 Remove from burner.